Campus Space Management

 - Providing data-informed and transparent decision-making around space management, space allocations, and capital planning efforts

-- Developing solutions to optimize existing space
+- Developing solutions to optimize existing space for academic, research, and campus use

 - Gaining a better understanding of current space utilization and how space needs may evolve